CodingBull-dev/newest-rss-post-action/README.md

-# Latest RSS
+# Newest RSS Post

 ## GitHub action

-Get the latest post title and link from an RSS feed.
+Get the newest post title and link from an RSS feed.

 Ideal for when you publish a new post in your blog and you want to get the url to share on social media with another action.